atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 Next, you'll create a custom permission set in AWS SSO to represent the initial iteration of an AWS IAM policy under which development team members will work in their development AWS accounts.

+### Download and Customize Sample IAM Policy

+1. Download the [sample policy](../4-code-samples/01-iam-policies/acme-base-dev-team.json) to your desktop.
+2. Open the file and replace all occurrences of **`aceme`** with a reference to your own organization's identifier.

+---
+**Note: Infrastructure as Code (IaC) Opportunity**

+Since you've just modified "code" that represents an important security policy for your AWS environment, it's a best practice to manage that source code file in a version control system such as a Git-based system and control who can modify this file moving forward.
+If your organization is not already using Git-based version control, see the [Fast Follow-on Capabilities](../2-fast-follow-ons/) for assistance on how to get started using Git-based version control.

+---

+### Create Permission Set in AWS SSO

 1. Access **`AWS accounts`** in AWS SSO.
 2. Select **`Permission sets`**.
 3. Select **`Create permission set`**.